soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

-My research also focuses on evaluating large language models (LLMs) on tasks related to linguistic dependencies (e.g., binding, control, NPI-licensing, and politeness).
+My research also focuses on evaluating large language models (LLMs) on tasks related to linguistic dependencies.
 I am also interested in how LMs handle low-resource and typologically diverse languages.

 <!-- My research so far suggests that LLMs do not fully recognize these linguistic dependencies. -->